nhsconnect/nhslogin/src/compare-environments.md

 ## Integration environment

 When you are ready to test, you will move from the Sandpit environment to the integration environment, where you will complete some end-to-end testing.
+You should not be performing non-functional testing (NFT) or penetration testing in the integration environment.

 | Purpose | Requirements | Restrictions|
 | ----- | ----- | ----- |